davidchesnut/sp-general-docs/docs/sharepoint-2013-design-manager-design-packages.md

-Alternatively, you can import a design package from another SharePoint 2013 site collection through Design Manager on the Welcome page, or by choosing  **Import design package** in **Site Settings**.
+Alternatively, you can import a design package from another SharePoint 2013 site collection through Design Manager on the Welcome page, or by choosing **Import design package**in**Site Settings**.

-> [!Note]
+> [!NOTE]
 > For more information about Design Manager and the publishing process, see  [Overview of Design Manager in SharePoint 2013](overview-of-design-manager-in-sharepoint-2013.md).

 There is a check box for including the search configuration in the design package.
 You would choose this option if you are designing a site and creating conditional search results, or controlling the search experience.
 This configuration contains assets like query rules, result sources, result types, and any schema and ranking models.
 To ensure that the import of the search configuration does not fail, there must not be duplicate names for any elements of the search configuration.
 For example, if you have a query rule in a site collection named **SampleQueryRule**, and you import it into another site collection with an existing rule named **SampleQueryRule**, importing the search configuration fails.
 To prevent this, you can rename or delete the query rule on the source or on the target.
 Result sources, and the schema, also have to be uniquely named.
-If you want to include a search configuration in your design package, you must activate the following features at the site level under  **Manage Site Features** before you export the design package:
+If you want to include a search configuration in your design package, you must activate the following features at the site level under **Manage Site Features**before you export the design package: